znakar/SharkTooth/README.md

+> [!NOTE]
-NOTE: The scanner will NOT work on Windows - requires raw sockets, which need root/admin privileges and behave differently on Windows
+>  The scanner will NOT work on Windows - requires raw sockets, which need root/admin privileges and behave differently on Windows